KathrynLaing/DQ-Pruning/README.md

 Allen, T.E., Goldsmith, G., Justice, H.E., Mattei, N., and Raines, K. (2016).
 Generating CP-nets Uniformly at Random. *Proc. of 30th Annual Converence of the Association for the Advancement of Artificial Intelligence*, pages 872-878, Arizona, USA.

 Boutilier, C., Brafman, R. I., Domshlak, C., Hoos, H. H., and Poole, D. (2004).
 CP-nets: A tool for representing and reasoning with conditional *Ceteris Paribus* preference statements. *Journal of Artifcial Intelligence Research*, 21:135-191.

+Laing, K., Thwaites, P. A., and Gosling, J. P. (2018).
+Rank pruning for dominance queries in CP-nets. *arXiv preprint*. arXiv: 1712.08588.

 Li, M., Vo, Q. B., and Kowalczyk, R. (2011).
 Efficient heuristic approach to dominance testing in CP-nets.
 In Tumer, Yolum, Sonenberg, and Stone, editors, *Proc. of 10th International Conference on Autonomous Agents and Multiagent Systems*, pages 353-360, Taipei, Taiwan.